fabian57fabian/mean-shift-in-parallel/README.md

 In order to run all tests, execute:
 ```
 cd CUDA/MS_CUDA
-./create_all_timimgs.sh    # will print naive and shared memory timings for each data
+./create_all_timimgs.sh    # Add also ' > results.csv' to output to a csv file
 ```

 ## Authors